Data Protection Policy

 3.3 Data Subject Notification

-Each person acting on behalf of Jakub Kohout LTD will, when required by applicable law, contract, or where they consider that it is reasonably appropriate to do so, provide Data Subjects with information as to the purpose of the processing of their Personal Data.
+Each person acting on behalf of Jakub Kohout will, when required by applicable law, contract, or where they consider that it is reasonably appropriate to do so, provide Data Subjects with information as to the purpose of the processing of their Personal Data.

 When the Data Subject is asked to give Consent to the processing of Personal Data and when any Personal Data is collected from the Data Subject, all appropriate disclosures will be made, in a manner that draws attention to them, unless one of the following apply: